MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordBidding.md

 ## <a name="setcpc-double-cpc-"></a>setCpc(double cpc)
 Sets the keyword's maximum CPC bid.

 Specifies the bid amount to use when the keyword matches the user's search term.
-Applies only if the ad group's bidding strategy is set to MANUAL_CPC.
+The bid is set only if the ad group's bidding strategy is set to MANUAL_CPC.
+Setting enhanced CPC bids in Scripts is not supported.

 To use the bid amount specified at the ad group level, call the `clearCpc()` method.